dodona-edu/dodona-edu.github.io/en/guides/for-students/login-and-settings/README.md

     ::: tip

-    You can navigate to your homepage or to the neutral homepage (if you aren't logged in) from any page by clicking on the <span class="guilabel">Dodona</span> button on the left side of the navigation bar.
+    You can navigate to your homepage or to the neutral homepage (if you aren't logged in) from any page by clicking on the `Dodona` button on the left side of the navigation bar.
     ![image](./student.navigate_to_homepage.en.png)
     :::